Atlas Rules Resources Adventures Stories FAQ Search Links

-The Red river is navigable along it’s whole length along the northern edge of Blackhill.
-The Huledain river, formed the eastern boundry of the principality is navigable only by river boats up to Silverston and is not navigable to any kind of river traffic upriver from that point.
+The Red river is navigable along it’s whole length along the northern edge of the principality.
+The Huledain river, forming the eastern boundary of the principality, is navigable only by river boats up to Silverston and is not navigable to any kind of river traffic upriver from that point.

 A good trail exists between Volnay and Eriadna which continues past Volnay to Lizzieni in the Principality of Caurenze.
 A fair trails lead from Silverston to Eriadna, and from Volnay to Karburan (Somerset in AC 1014)

 Prior to the Great War Blackhill was a leading producer of fruits, vegetables, horses and cattle.
 Lucrative natural resources such as oil, and blackstone provided the principality with lots of trade revenue.
 Since the end of the Great War extraction and explotation of its natural resources has been slow to restart.
 The horse and cattle industries were destroyed with near total losses to both during Thar’s invasion.
 Only fruit and vegetable production has fully restarted and are used primarily for trade and consumption within the principality, production of the magically enhanced varieties has only restarted in the last year.